Oliver Rowland: Formula Renault

 Rowland left karting and stepped into Formula Renault, contesting the 2010 Formula Renault UK Winter Series with CRS Racing.
 He also received sponsorship from the Racing Steps Foundation, which funded his graduation into car racing.
 He took two twelfth-place finishes in his first car racing meeting at Snetterton, but eventually took his first win in the final race of the championship, at Pembrey.
-The victory helped to move up into seventh place in the championship standings, finishing tied on points with Luke Wright but ahead on countback.

 Rowland moved to Fortec Motorsport for a full British championship campaign in 2011.
 Rowland took his first podium of the season, with third place at Donington Park, starting a run of four consecutive podiums – all third places – before a run of just two podium finishes in seven races.
 Rowland's last seven races were his best in the championship, taking four wins, four fastest laps, three pole positions and three second places.
 As a result of the strong run, Rowland became the winner of the Graduate Cup for young drivers, and finished as runner-up to teammate Alex Lynn in the main championship; the runner-up position was only sealed on the final lap of the final race, setting the quickest lap to score two bonus points in order to move him into a tie on points with Tio Ellinas, but with four wins to Ellinas' two, he placed ahead on countback.
 He also contested the Formula Renault UK Finals Series with the team, and comfortably won the championship with four race wins from six races.
 Rowland was nominated for the McLaren Autosport BRDC Award due to his performances in the main series.
 On 4 December 2011, after the evaluation tests held at Silverstone, Rowland was named as the winner of the award, taking the £100,000 cash prize and a Formula One test with McLaren.

-He led the Eurocup Formula Renault 2.0 Championship after taking his third victory of the 2013 season at the Red Bull Ring, eventually finishing the season second in the standings.